rwijtvliet/portfolyo/docs/core/pfstate.rst

 Mark-to-Market
 --------------

 If we want to know the market value of only the sourced volumes, we can use the ``.mtm_of_sourced()`` method, which calculates the surplus value of the sourcing contracts at current market prices.
-It uses the unsourced prices for this, so here too, the warning in :ref:`the section on unsourced prices<unsourcedprice>` applies.
+It uses the unsourced prices for this, so here too, the warning in the section on unsourced prices (:ref:`above <unsourcedprice>`) applies.

 -------
 Hedging
 -------

 The unsourced volume can be hedged with standard products - month, quarter, or year blocks.
-(See the :doc:`section on heding <./pfline#_hedging>` in the documentation on portfolio lines).
+(See the :ref:`section on heding <pflinehedging>` in the documentation on portfolio lines).
 The ``.hedge_of_unsourced()`` method returns the portfolio line of the volumes and prices of this hedge; the ``.source_unsourced()`` method returns what the portfolio state would be, if this volume was actually added to the currently sourced volume.

+Examples of this are shown in the :doc:`tutorial<../tutorial/part3>`.

 ---